loilo/branchy/README.md

 ```

 ### Gotchas
-The technical procedures of `branchy` sets some requirements for threaded functions:
+The technical procedures of `branchy` set some requirements for threaded functions:

 * Parameters passed to a threaded function are serialized.
 That means, threaded functions should only accept serializeable arguments.
 The same goes for return values of these functions.
 * Threaded functions are serialized before being run in a different thread.
 That means, they have no access to the local variable scope that was available during their definition: